 Raymond jerked up from his reverie at the sound of footsteps behind him.
 Someone was coming, he could feel it.
 He turned and locked eyes with Jill, then moved his gaze down to her employee badge.

-She smiled with just the slightest touch of a sneer on the side of her nose.
+She smiled with the slightest touch of a sneer.
 “Excuse me sir, but you’ve been here for three hours.”

 He crossed his arms, covering his ketchup-stained shirt.
 “And?”